 My Sanity List is a great reminder to nurture your body, mind, and soul in the midst of your busy schedule.

-You have an option to choose from three different covers and spines.
+You have the option to choose from three different covers and spines.
 As I mentioned earlier, new styles will be added each year.
-This 250+ plage Homeschool planner is a perfect choice for Montessori homeschooling families, however, it can be used by all the homeschoolers as it can be easily adjusted to fit your preferences.
+This 250+ plage Homeschool planner is a perfect choice for Montessori homeschooling families, however, it can be used by all homeschoolers as it can be easily adjusted to fit your preferences.